Topeka, Kansas: Google, Kansas

 On March 1, 2010, Topeka Mayor Bill Bunten issued a proclamation calling for Topeka to be known for the month of March as "Google, Kansas, the capital city of fiber optics".
-The name change came from Ryan Gigous, who wanted to "re-brand" the city with a simple gesture.
+The temporary change came from Ryan Gigous, who wanted to "re-brand" the city with a simple gesture.
 This was to help "support continuing efforts to bring Google's fiber experiment" to Topeka, though it was not a legal name change.
 Lawyers advised the city council and mayor against an official name change.
 Google jokingly announced it would change its name to Topeka to "honor that moving gesture" on April 1, 2010 (April Fools' Day) and changed its home page to say Topeka.
-In its official blog, Google announced this change thus affected all of its services as well as its culture, e.g. "Googlers" to "Topekans", "Project Virgle" to "Project Vireka", and proper usage of "Topeka" as an adjective and not a verb, to avoid the trademark becoming genericized.
+In its official blog, Google announced this change affected all of its services as well as its culture, e.g. "Googlers" to "Topekans", "Project Virgle" to "Project Vireka", and proper usage of "Topeka" as an adjective and not a verb, to avoid the trademark becoming genericized.